E. D. Hirsch: Cultural Literacy

 Hirsch has distanced himself from Bloom's book, saying that "That was just bad luck ...
 Allan Bloom really was an elitist."

 In 1988, Hirsch co-authored the Dictionary of Cultural Literacy with Joseph Kett and James Trefil.
 In 1989, Hirsch was the editor of A First Dictionary of Cultural Literacy.
 In 1991, Hirsch and his colleagues issued What Your First Grader Needs to Know, the first in the popular Core Knowledge series.

 One early supporter of the Core Knowledge movement was Columbia University's Diane Ravitch, an education historian.
 Against the backdrop of the release of a scathing report on education in the United States—A Nation at Risk—Ravitch encouraged Hirsch to publish Cultural Literacy as a non-fiction book in 1987.
-The book included an unannotated list of approximately "5,000 names, phrases, dates, and concepts" every American should know in order to be culturally literate.
+The book included an unannotated list of approximately "5,000 names, phrases, dates, and concepts" every American should know to be culturally literate.

-By 1988, Hirsch was featured in the New York Times, as a "self-proclaimed crusade against noneducation" in his role as president of the Cultural Literacy Foundation which was headquartered in Charlottesville.
+By 1988, Hirsch was featured in the New York Times, as a "self-proclaimed crusade against noneducation" in his role as president of the Cultural Literacy Foundation, headquartered in Charlottesville.
 The Foundation monitored the "spread of ignorance and illiteracy in the United States" and made "proposals for remedying it".

-By 1990, the Core Knowledge had approximately 2,500 members and was largely self-supporting, although they continued to use grant money for large projects.
+By 1990, Core Knowledge had approximately 2,500 members and was largely self-supporting; however, it continued to use grant money for large projects.

-By 2015, Hirsch and his Core Knowledge Foundation, had become an "increasingly popular primary source for the Common Core movement".
+By 2015, Hirsch and his Core Knowledge Foundation had become an "increasingly popular primary source for the Common Core movement".
 The emphasis is placed "more on what should be known rather than how to know"—"content knowledge" is central to learning and "knowledge acquisition is treated as a commodity or product to be dispensed".